 In this sermon, Dr Goligher expounds upon many things which our readers will relate to, including the characteristics of the malignant narcissist in the person of Haman and what happens to such people in the end.

-The record of service which Mordecai did many moons ago for the king by exposing the plot on the king’s life, is thus brought to the king’s attention.
-On discovering that Mordecai had never been rewarded, the King resolves to honor Mordecai for the service he had rendered him.
+The record of service which Mordecai did many moons ago for the King by exposing the plot on the King’s life, is thus brought to the King’s attention.
+On discovering that Mordecai had never been rewarded, the King resolves to honour Mordecai for the service he had rendered him.

 This all happens on the very night Haman is ordering a gallows be built on which to hang Mordecai.

-Both Haman and the King have Mordecai on their mind: Haman wants to hang him; the King wants to honor him.
+Both Haman and the King have Mordecai on their mind: Haman wants to hang him; the King wants to honour him.

-Haman is so full of himself that he assumes HE must be the one the King wants to honor, so he recommends the king bestow abundant honorifics on the worthy man.
-The joke is, Haman has to dress Mordecai up in the royal robes and parade him through the streets on the king’s horse, proclaiming, “Thus shall it be done to the man whom the King delights to honor.”
+Haman is so full of himself that he assumes HE must be the one the King wants to honour, so he recommends the King bestow abundant honorifics on the worthy man.
+The joke is, Haman has to dress Mordecai up in the royal robes and parade him through the streets on the King’s horse, proclaiming, “Thus shall it be done to the man whom the King delights to honor.”

 The malignant narcissist is profoundly humiliated and given his just deserts.